Food & Water

 HIGH CALORIE DENSITY FOODS

 High caloric foods have a greater energy-to-weight ratio.
 More bang for your caloric buck.
-Examples include trail mix (scroggin), peanut butter, granola, corn chips, cheese and certain energy bars (eg. my favourites are Pro Bar, Meal Pack and Cliff Bar).
+Examples include trail mix (scroggin), peanut butter, granola, corn chips, cheese and certain energy bars (e.g. my favourites are Pro Bar and Meal Pack).
 Regularly snacking (say every two hours) on such items, which are high in both carbohydrates and fats, enables the hiker to better maintain consistent energy levels by minimizing the depletion of the body’s glycogen stores.

 MINIMIZE MOISTURE CONTENT